hvillase/sonotexto/README.md

 **st**: this is the initial point from which the sample starts to play.
 You can modifiy this number multiplying or dividing the numFRames of the sample. eg. ~buf1.numFrames/2 will start at the half of the sample.
 Be careful not to divide in 1, otherwhise you have no sound because you are starting at the end of the sample.

-**loop**: you can put values form 0 to 1.
+**loop**: you can put values from 0 to 1.
 0 is loop inactive, 1 is loop active.

 **pb1**: or **pb3** is the pan value for buffer 1 and 3.
 These buffers are mono, you can move the sound between Left (-1.0) and Right (1.0).

 **ab1** ... **abn**: this is the amplitude value.
 Usually you multiply amp between 0 and 1 as a normalized value.
-As you are working with recorded sound on the moment some times you need to go beyond 1.
+As you are working with recorded sound on the moment sometimes you need to go beyond 1.
 You may listen how much you go beyond 1, and be extremely careful if you record again a buffer as you can have a strong feedback.
-I looking fir a solution to have more convenient way to approach this parameter.
+I am looking for a solution to have more convenient way to approach this parameter.

 **atb1** ... **atbn**: this is the attack time value.

 **sb1** ... **sbn**: this is the sustain time value.
-Notice that buffers 1 and 2 have 5 seconds durations, son this value can be between 0 and 5.
+Notice that buffers 1 and 2 have 5 seconds durations, so this value can be between 0 and 5.

-**rb1** ... **rbn**: this is the sustain time value.
+**rb1** ... **rbn**: this is the release time value.

 **ob1** ... **obn**: this is the output.
-The default is 0, you can modify it to another value if you have a multichannel sound card or want to send your sample through another bus, eg. an effect bus.
+The default is 0, you can modify it to another value if you have a multichannel sound card or want to send your sound through another bus, eg. an effect bus.

 ### An example with parameters